mcinglis/c-style/readme.md

 > Misunderstanding integer conversion rules can lead to errors, which in turn can lead to exploitable vulnerabilities.
 Severity: medium, Likelihood: probable.

 *Expert C Programming* (a great book that explores the ANSI standard) also explains this in its first chapter.
 The takeaway is that you shouldn't declare `unsigned` variables even if they shouldn't be negative.
-If you want a larger maximum value, use a `long` or `long long`.
+If you want a larger maximum value, use a `long` or `long long` (the next size up).
 If your function will fail with a negative number, assert that it's positive.
 Remember, lots of dynamic languages make do with a single integer type that can be either sign.

 Unsigned values offer no type safety; even with `-Wall` and `-Wextra`, GCC doesn't bat an eyelid at `unsigned int x = -1;`.